 After the seeding descents featuring rock drops, wet muddy trails in the woods, steep landings and a lot of precision bike handling, it was a close final that got us and the rest of the spectators enthused, adding to a great event atmosphere.

 Gee Atherthon, whose mechanical troubles got him crawling down between the rocks with a punctured tire last year, immediately set the benchmark with his fast time, despite riding with a shoulder injury and the memories of earlier crashes on the course.
-Having not ridden a qualifier he was first out of the blocks, clocking a quicker time than the fastest qualifier; Bernard Kerr, setting the bar high right from the start.
+Having not ridden a qualifier he was first out of the blocks, clocking a quicker time than the fastest qualifier; Bernard Kerr, putting the bar high right from the start.
 Atherton's time remained unbeaten throughout the final up to the point there were just 3 riders left to go.

-Ruaridh Cunningham, last year's winner, was the 1st one to beat Atherton's time as he really pushed himself in the last section of the course; impressive speed and commitment!
+Ruaridh Cunningham, last year's winner, was the 1st one to beat Atherton's time as he really pushed himself in the last section of the course; impressive speed and commitment.
 The Scot flawlessly finished the last section and jumped ahead of Gee by just over a second.

 Adam Brayton was next up to aim for the top of the leaderboard.
 A lightning fast start hinted at a promising performance, however he raced across the line just under a second behind Ruaridh's final time.

-Finally it was time for the last rider, itching to show his skills to a geared up, enthusiastic crowd: We were guaranteed a thrilling finish.
+Finally it was time for the last rider, itching to show his skills to a geared up, enthusiastic crowd: we were guaranteed a thrilling finish.
 Bernard Kerr came flying down the mountains and as he pulled across the finish line, he snatched up 1st place by 2.4 seconds up overall.
 Surviving it in one piece from start to finish was an achievement and the main goal for all riders, but these guys looked pretty pleased with their podium place - and very well deserved.

 On a side note...the day out was also a great opportunity for us to test out our brand new mountain bike inspired print 'Up Lifting'.
-Spot the well timed mid-air flight to match - one landing a bit safer than the other, and the slight look of disappointment on David's (Glower Designer) face as he misses the action.
+Spot the well timed mid-air flight to match - one landing a bit safer than the other, and the slight look of disappointment on David's face as he misses the action.